deleeuw/jansweb/content/post/wijsen/_index.md

 **Well, can you still explain it for people like me, who don&#39;t fully understand the title?**

-It was the precursor of what was later known as the Gifi system, which is a large reorganization of descriptive multivariate analysis techniques in such a way that they apply both to numerical and multi-numerical data.
+It was the precursor of what was later known as the Gifi System, which is a large reorganization of descriptive multivariate analysis techniques in such a way that they apply both to numerical and non-numerical data.
 That covers regression and principal components analysis, factor analysis, all those techniques in one common framework and ultimately in a series of computer programs as well.
 My dissertation was basically the first programmatic statement of that program.
-The Gifi project itself ran until about 1990, I left in 1987, but there was still some ends to wrap up and the data theory group in Leiden that still existed at the time, wrapped up those loose ends.
+The Gifi project itself ran until about 1990, I left in 1987, but there was still some ends to wrap up and the Data Theory group in Leiden that still existed at the time, wrapped up those loose ends.
 They produced a book, the final version of the Gifi book

 **That was one of your major topics right, in your career, Gifi.**

 Certainly in the first part of my career, after I came back from Bell Laboratories basically, so that was in 1974.
-We started developing the computer programs in 1974, at the time we were in the computing center of the University, on the Wassenaarseweg, and that grew into the Gifi project.
+We started developing the computer programs in 1974, at the time we were housed in the computing center of the University, on the Wassenaarseweg, and that grew into the Gifi project.
 We got pretty large grants from NWO, the basic Netherlands grant organization for sciences, and we started hiring people.
 Ultimately the Gifi group was about maybe 10 - 15 people who were working on the postdoctoral course that we taught in 1980 and 1981, and on the book that eventually came out in 1990.

 **The book was named after a certain person right.**